GraveWalk/WebSecLabs/challenges/sqli/README.md

 ### `sqli-lab`

 This directory contains all the labs completed for the "SQL injection" module in the Web Security Academy.
 Each sub-directory within this directory corresponds to a different SQL injection lab.

-### `sqli-solution`

-This directory contains the solutions for the SQL injection labs completed in the `sqli-lab` directory.
+This directory contains the solutions for the SQL injection labs.
 Each solution is stored in a seperate `.sql` file and is named according to the corresponding lab it solves.

 ## Uage